jhpyle/docassemble/_docs/functions.md

     `address.location.longitude`.
 (The attribute `address.location`
     is a [`LatitudeLongitude`] object.)
 The description of the marker will be set to `address.location.description`.
-These fields are set automatically during the geolocation process, which will take place the first time **docassemble** runs `map_of()`, if it has not taken place already.
+These fields are set automatically during the geocoding process, which will take place the first time **docassemble** runs `map_of()`, if it has not taken place already.
 The marker icon can be customized by setting `address.icon`.